oracle-livelabs/developer/ai-optimizer/server/server.md

      }' | jq .
     ```

-    Here, we are basically asking the same question we have been asking in *Lab 3*.
-We have passed the the API Server Key we set in [Task 1](#task-1-start-the-api-server-task-1) and the question content as parameters.
-You should get a response that is structured like the screenshot below:
+    Here, you're essentially repeating the same type of request as in *Lab 3*.
+You’ve passed the API Server Key you configured in Task 1 along with the question content as parameters.
+You should receive a response similar to the screenshot below:

     ![curl-response](images/curl-response.png)

-    You can see how the API Server answered to the question with a generic answer, since RAG was not enabled.
-But you can enable RAG as we did in the previous labs and the API server will be enhanced as well!
+   As you can see, the API Server responded with a generic answer—this is expected because RAG was not enabled.
+You can enable RAG just like you did in the previous labs, and the API Server will provide more context-aware responses.

 ## Learn More

-* Enable Rag from the *Chatbot* tab and perform [Task 3](#task-3) again.
-See how the answer given by the API Server changes accordingly!
+* Enable RAG from the Chatbot tab, then repeat Task 3.
+Observe how the API Server's response changes with RAG enabled.

-* You can visit the Oracle AI Optimizer and Toolkit api documentaion by visiting this link:
+* To explore the Oracle AI Optimizer and Toolkit API documentation, visit:

     ```
     http://localhost:8001/v1/docs#
     ```

-    *The localhost port (in this case 8001) in the url must correspond to the API Server Port you choose in Task 1 of this lab*
+    **Note**: The port number in the URL (in this case 8001) must match the API Server Port you configured in Task 1 of this lab.